Mortuary Station

 About the building

-Colonial Architect James Barnet designed the single-storey Gothic Revival building elaborately carved with funerary symbolism.
-The sandstone building was designed to evoke the sombre ambience of a church, while also facilitating the efficient movement of people.
+Colonial Architect James Barnet designed the single-storey sandstone station elaborately carved with funerary symbolism.
+The Gothic Revival building was intended to evoke the sombre ambience of a church, while also facilitating the efficient movement of people.

 1869